July 13 & 14, 2017

-Welcome To The US-German Internship Program
+Welcome to the US-German Internship Program

 The program is designed to ensure that all students returning to the United States from Germany have an expanded self-confidence and a clearer understanding of Germany's economic and business role within the European Union.
-Although American students who wish to gain international experience early in life are our primary participants, we have students from many different cultural backgrounds who can share their previous life experiences while in Germany and new ones after the return home.
+Although American students who wish to gain international experience early in life are our primary participants, we have students from many different cultural backgrounds who can share their previous life experiences while in Germany and new ones after they return home.
 Through daily interactions with their host company, students will become true ambassadors for the rapidly globalizing world around us in a time where a larger international perspective is necessary for both personal and cultural progression, as well as creating a better transatlantic relationship between the United States and Germany.
 The new platform provides students with ample opportunities to gain insight into the world’s economy, improve their German language skills, and enjoy cultural challenges.